ermisethane/Github-Pages-Lab2-Group5/index.md

-## Our team members are Ruhee, Ethan, Michael E, Michael C, and Tyler.
+# Meet the team!

-### Check out our short personal bios about our team members
+### Check out our short personal bios about our team members below

 [Tyler's page](tyler.md)